Linda Greenhouse: Accusations of bias

 Greenhouse has often publicly expressed her views in support of abortion rights, and in opposition to conservative religious values.
 A 2006 report on NPR questioned whether Greenhouse's outspokenness on such matters compromised the appearance of journalistic neutrality which she has maintained.
 In response, New York Times editor Daniel Okrent said he had never received a single complaint of bias in Greenhouse's many years of covering the Supreme Court.

 Ed Whelan, writing in a blog associated with the National Review, suggested that Greenhouse was obligated to inform her readers when she reported on a Supreme Court case for which her husband, Eugene Fidell, had submitted an amicus brief, such as in the Hamdan case and the Boumediene case.
 Clark Hoyt of The New York Times opined that the paper "should have clued in readers" to Greenhouse's conflict, but defended the neutrality of her reporting.
 In a Slate article, Emily Bazelon and Dahlia Lithwick faulted The New York Times for failing "to stand up" for Greenhouse and defend her from Whelan's criticism.
 They quoted Yale Law School professor Judith Resnik who pointed out that Whelan was unable to cite any actual examples of bias.

 Personal life

 Greenhouse married lawyer Eugene R. Fidell on January 1, 1981, in Washington, D.C., in a Jewish ceremony.
 Together they have one daughter, filmmaker Hannah Fidell (born October 7, 1985).
+Greenhouse is the sister of prominent legal anthropologist Carol J. Greenhouse and sister-in-law of Alfred C. Aman Jr., former dean of Indiana University Maurer School of Law.